oneapi-src/oneDAL/docs/source/dev_guide/algorithms/k_nearest_neighbors/k-nearest-neighbors-knn-classifier.rst

 The library provides kNN classification with the following methods:

-- K-D tree
+- K-D tree (only suppored on CPU)
-- Brute Force

-.. note:: Brute Force method is only supported on GPU.
+- Brute Force (only suppored on GPU)

 K-D tree
 --------